Twins could have $50 million to spend on new salaries for next season

 Twins chairman and operating owner Jim Pohlad "has never said, 'This is the [payroll] number.'
 That's not the way he operates.
 And that's been great.
 We've had a lot of flexibility the past few years," Falvey said.
 "Obviously the last couple of years have been challenging on a lot of fronts, but I expect our resources to line up in that range again."

-Thus the Twins have only seven contracts in place for 2022 at the moment, committing them to just $46,600,000 in salaries.
-They also have between seven and nine players eligible for salary arbitration, a process that projects to cost them roughly $27.1 million — but only if none of those players are cut, or "non-tendered," in the vernacular — over the next couple of weeks.
+Thus the Twins have only seven contracts in place for 2022 at the moment, committing them to just $46.6 million in salaries.
+They also have between seven and nine players eligible for salary arbitration, a process that projects to cost them roughly $27.1 million — but only if none of those players are cut — or "non-tendered" in the vernacular — over the next couple of weeks.

 Throw in minimum-salary players to fill out their 26-man club, and Falvey has more than one-third of his budget still to spend.